ffd8/cli-for-artists-and-designers/README.md

 ### Convert
 It's really as easy as above!
 You don't even *need* to set an active directory, you can simply type `ffmpeg -i ` then drag + drop original file, drag + drop again, replacing the suffix with a new filetype:
 > ffmpeg -i *input.filetype* *output.filetype*

+### Movie to GIF
+Similar to above, but with an added parameter:
+> ffmpeg -i input.mp4 -pix_fmt rgb24 output.gif

 ### Trim
 Extract segment from movie